Kurumi-fan/Kurumi-s-autoclicker/README.md

 > 🛠️ Still worried?

-* **Add me on discord and I can share my screen and use this application/programm.**
+* **Add me on discord and I can share my screen, to show you that it's completely safe.**
 * **Username: Kurumi_fan**

 ---